 There are many walking and hiking trails all over Whistler.
 Several of them are easy and relatively flat for those that want to experience Whistler’s natural wonders, without committing to day long hikes or requiring special equipment.
 An easy one to access and enjoy is the Lost Lake Loop.
 You can effortlessly walk along the Valley Trail from the town to the Loop, and you can choose from a relatively flat loop, or go into some of the trails off the Loop into the lower parts of the mountain.

-For more adventurous hikers, I would recommend heading up to the top of Blackcomb Mountain to go on one of the hikes up there.
+For more adventurous hikers, I would recommend heading up to the top of Whistler or Blackcomb Mountains to go on one of the hikes up there.
 There are several that are a little more demanding than the Lost Lake Loop, but yet are still reasonable for the moderately fit person.
 I consider myself one of those people.
 The views on top of the mountain are incredibly special.
-Depending on the time of year, you can witness thousands of wildflowers as you head into the mountains, away from the lifts.
+Depending on the time of year, you can witness thousands of wildflowers as you head into Blackcomb Mountain, away from the lifts.
 You can also see some of the spectacular ski runs that make Whistler a world renowned ski resort.

 10. “5 After 5” at the Whistler Golf Club

 Whistler Golf Club is a championship golf club in the centre of Whistler which is surrounded by mountains and forests.
 It offers many great reasonably priced programs for both adults and children during the Whistler summer.
-For example, one junior player plays for free with one paying adult.
+For example, for British Columbia residents, one junior player plays for free with one paying adult during certain times.

 One of my favourite programs is the “5 After 5”.
-After 5:30 pm each day, an adult can play 5 holes of golf for $25.00 CAD.
-One junior can play for free.
-If you need to rent golf clubs and a cart, that amount increases to $49.00 CAD for the adult.
+After 5:30 pm each day, an adult can play 5 holes of golf for $27 USD.
+One junior BC resident can play for free.
+If you need to rent golf clubs and a cart, that amount increases to $37 USD for the adult.